fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 #### Naming Convention

 Playbooks follow a specific order of execution and are arranged in the same sequence as the flow of alert ingestion in SOAR Framework.
+Hence the name carries a number that defines the order in which the playbooks run.

 ### Rules

+Rules provide a framework to define a condition that generates notifications.

 The SOAR Framework includes the following rules:

-- Alert > Notify Creation
+- Alert > Notify Creation - It sends a notification, via the app or the email, whenever an alert is **created**.
-- Alert > Notify Update
+- Alert > Notify Update - It sends a notification, via the app or the email, whenever an alert is **updated**.
-- Incident > Notify Creation
+- Incident > Notify Creation - It sends a notification, via the app or the email, whenever an incident is **created**.
-- Incident > Notify Update
+- Incident > Notify Update - It sends a notification, via the app or the email, whenever an incident is **updated**.

 ### Widgets

-Widgets render information for the visual display inside the View Template., SOAR Framework has the following widgets:
+Widgets render information for the visual display inside View Template.
+Widget types vary such that specific widgets only correspond to certain view types.
+For example, the detail view has some exclusive widgets, such as Visual Correlation, Comments, Timeline, etc.

-- Task Management (War Room)
-- Record Summary (War Room)
+SOAR Framework has the following widgets:

+- **Task Management (War Room)** - It is a comprehensive task management widget that helps users manage tasks and get visibility into the current task board.
+- **Record Summary (War Room)** - It is primarily designed to showcase a particular record's highlights or summary, this widget houses multiple utility widgets within it to allow for customized uses.
-- SLA Count Down Timer
+- **SLA Count Down Timer** - This widget displays the remaining time for an SLA.
-- User Tile
-- Incident Correlations
+- **User Tile** - This widget shows relevant information like alerts, incidents, and tasks to users.
+- **Incident Correlations** - This widget displays the correlation graph of an incident.

 ### Roles